 Living in a historic Old Town house can be an ascetically beautiful way to support sustainability.
 There are many ways to downsize or to live simply.
 Often the first type of housing that pops to mind when people think "small" is mobile homes.
 While there are some beautiful mobile homes on the market, for the most part, they tend to be boxy and the lots they sit on are often quite small.
 Some people choose to live in a condo when starting out or when downsizing after retirement.
 Most of the condominium spaces in buildings such as the Park Lane Towers on Howes Street, the Cottonwood Condos on Matthews Street, and the Pine Street Lofts in the heart of downtown offer living spaces under 1,000 square feet, so they're a good option when choosing to live simply.
 But most (if not all) of the condominium options in town (whether in Old Town or elsewhere) were built after World War II and lack some of the beautiful "ginger bread" designs, built ins, and other features that typify many of our older houses.
 And for those that value both privacy and community, Old Town neighborhoods are often the top choice offering detached buildings (providing privacy) with front porches (enabling neighborhood community).

-This house offers just over 1,000 square feet of living space on a 7,000 square foot lot,
+This house offers just over 1,000 square feet of living space on a 7,000 square foot lot, which is ideal for the environmentalist who values gardening over dusting. |

 There's a misconception that all older houses are drafty and poorly built, but for most older houses, this is not at all the case.
 Building with lathe and plaster offers not only sound dampening between rooms, but also acts as insulation.
 Houses built after World War II, with particle board and plywood, often lack either insulation or lathe and plaster and truly are less energy efficient.
 But construction before the post-war boom was generally carefully crafted and solidly built.
 With proper maintenance, these older houses can be just as energy efficient as new buildings.
 Older houses also include passive heating and cooling systems (deep front porches, for example) that enable sun to enter the house in winter but keep it out in the summer months.
 Old Town is also well known for its beautiful, mature trees which likewise allow the sun in during the winter months and shade houses in the summer.